Skip to Content

 Las Caletas Beach!
 This is the same place you visit for the Rhythm of the Night show.
 Photo credit: Vallarta Adventures

-If an exclusive catamaran tour to a complete paradise island getaway strikes your fancy, then all aboard for the Las Caletas day tour.
+If an exclusive catamaran tour from Puerto Vallarta to a complete paradise island getaway strikes your fancy, then all aboard for the Las Caletas day tour.
 You can choose to depart from either Nueva Vallarta or Puerto Magico, the Maritime Terminal.

 Once everyone is aboard, the catamaran sets sail, and it’s off to hug the coast to take in the stunning views of the city’s iconic Malecon boardwalk in the gorgeous Bay of Banderas, 381 square miles of the open sea, wreathed by Puerto Vallarta.